WarlockMnK/PUBG-Experience/README.md

 * This means that it DOES NOT have prediction and also does not scale over distance.
 * When using Aimbot, be sure to use the correct Reticle Offset for your weapon.
 A tool tip when hovering over the slider shows manually tested values.

-Aimkey is now choosable through a dropdown menu.
+- Aimkey is now choosable through a dropdown menu.
 No Recoil works without Aimbot. <strike> Update for dynamic input is coming soon </strike>
+- Kmbox B Pro+ and Makcu are now all supported

 ## ESP